Home » Latest News » FAMU claim of forfeit contested in HBCU basketball tournament

 An event that states to be a “prestigious national basketball invitational designed to illuminate and elevate Historically Black Colleges and Universities (HBCU’s) through the lens of competitive athletics, education and cultural celebration.
 Instead, the forfeit controversy has become a spectacle of confusion and conflicting narratives.
 The news of the forfeit should have been straightforward, but it ignited backlash from fans accusing the university and tournament of misrepresenting events.
 It also raises deeper questions about transparency and whether the smaller school is being unfairly positioned.

 Barber-Scotia is a HBCU that lost accreditation for almost 20 years and is working to get back.
+It is a story that has been chronicled via HBCU Gameday and many other media outlets.
 That is precisely why it matters.
 A program fighting for its place in college athletics cannot afford to be misrepresented on a national stage.
 The invitational was supposed to present progress – a place where all programs, big and small.

 Leave a Reply